 Walks within 5km of Laois Towns

 It’s January and the country is back in lockdown.
-This means there is a 5km restriction on where you can exercise.
+This means there is a 5km radius from your home restriction on where you can exercise.
 In Laois we are lucky to have so many walks across towns, woodlands, mountains and bogs.
 Many are near our towns and villages.
 For now we need to stay close to home and play our part in suppressing the virus.
+Please stay within 5km of your homes radius, luckily we have lost of looped walks that make this possible.
 To make it easier to do this we’ve listed the mapped routes or popular walks within 5km of Laois Towns and Villages.

 Portlaoise as the largest town in Laois has Togher Woods on the outskirts of the Town off the Abbeyleix road roundabout.
 It has a 5km loop and is all flat and perfect for children.